 Key Factors Influencing Rupee vs. Dollar Value

-Although the rupee has stabilised after it was under pressure at the start of the Russia-Ukraine war, the RBI is still waiting for the right time to revise the overseas investment limit for mutual funds.
+Although the rupee has stabilized after it was under pressure at the start of the Russia-Ukraine war, the RBI is still waiting for the right time to revise the overseas investment limit for mutual funds.
+The RBI capped the industry-wide limit for mutual funds at $7 billion on February 2, 2022, and for each mutual fund company at $1 billion.
+Understanding these shifts helps you grasp the broader Rupee vs. Dollar Value trends.

 Evolution of Exchange Rate Determination in India